 Business owners often turn to family members for support.
 Whether you’re loaning to a friend, family member, or stranger, an iron-clad agreement that spells out the good and the bad scenarios is critical.

 A few online platforms have sprung up in the past few years that enable investors to loan money to small businesses.
-These include StreetShares and Worthy Bonds, both of which sell business bonds and pay investors a flat 5% interest rate.
+Notably, Worthy Bonds.

 18. Fixed Annuities